 Please see here for information on making a donation to OYT South - or call David Salmon on 0870 241 2252 with your credit card handy.

-NEW survey - tell us what you think
+Survey - tell us what you think about our voyages

 Thanks to those of you who have filled in the new web-based survey - we are getting some interesting answers already but it would be good to get a lot more responses - from young crew members, sea staff, parents, group leaders or anyone who has sailed with the Ocean Youth Club or Ocean Youth Trust in any capacity since 1960.
 It's a very easy and quick survey to complete so please give it a go!